Next Page Previous Page Home Tools & Aids Search Handbook

 Validate the Fitted Model

-Model Validation In the Important Factors and Parsimonious Prediction section, we came to the following model
+Model Validation In the Important Factors and Parsimonious Prediction section, we selected the following model

 The residual standard deviation for this model is 0.30429.